c4cs/c4cs.github.io/_commands/tools/git.md

 master chenged the same files in the same places, git gets confused and doesn't know what to keep.
 This is called a merge conflict, or a massive pain in the butt.
 Git won't let you merge the two branches until you have resolved the conflicts.
-Thankfully, git makes your life easier by telling you which files are affected.
+Thankfully, git makes your life easier by telling you which files are effected.
 To fix these merge conflicts you must open the listed file and determine what to keep and what to delete.
-Git actually writes in the afected files what one branch says and what the other says, so you just have to delete one, save, git add the changed files and commit.
+Git actually writes in the effected files what one branch says and what the other says, so you just have to delete one, save, git add the changed files and commit.

 The Power of Collaboration